Quantum-secure message authentication via blind-unforgeability: Summary of results

 \end{theorem}

-The above fact can be viewed as evidence that adversaries that produce ``good forgeries'' (in any reasonably intuitive sense) will not be disturbed too much by blinding, and will thus in fact also win the \BU experiment.
+This result can be viewed as strong evidence that algorithms that produce ``good forgeries'' in any reasonable sense will not be disturbed too much by blinding, and will thus also win the \BU experiment.
 We can formulate and prove this intuition explicitly for a wide class of adversaries, as follows.
 Given an oracle algorithm $\algo A$, we let $\supp(\algo A)$ denote the union of the supports of all the queries of $\algo A$, taken over all choices of oracle function.

 \begin{theorem}[informal] Let $\algo A$ be QPT and $\supp(\algo A) \cap R = \emptyset$ for some $R \neq \emptyset$.
 Let $\Mac$ be a MAC, and suppose $\algo A^{\Mac_k}(1^n)$ outputs a valid pair $(m, \Mac_k(m))$ with $m \in R$ with noticeable probability.
 Then $\Mac$ is not \BU secure. \end{theorem}